CEO email signature best practices (with examples)

 3. Corporate logo

-Every email you send needs to be professionally branded.
-Including your corporate logo in your CEO email signature achieves this while also promoting instant brand recognition over corporate email.
+Every email you send must be professionally branded with your company logo.
+Including your corporate logo in your CEO email signature achieves this while also promoting instant brand recognition over business email.
+You’ll want to make sure that this is a high-quality image, and it displays perfectly on the recipient’s end every time.

 4. Professional photo

-As a CEO or senior executive, you represent your company at the highest level.
-This means people will often want to know what you look like.
-Using a professional headshot photo in your email signature is a great way to personalize your messages and increase overall open rates.
+You represent your company at the highest level as a CEO or senior executive.
+This means people will want to know what you look like.
+A professional headshot photo in your email signature is a great way to personalize your messages and increase your chance of getting a response.

-However, make sure that you use an appropriate photo.
+However, make sure that you use a suitable photo.
 Don’t include one where you come across as unprofessional.

 5. Social media icons

-As a senior leader, you want to actively promote your company’s social media profiles.
+As a senior leader, you want to promote your company’s social media profiles actively, and even display your company’s social feeds within your CEO email signature.
 A professional email signature is the perfect place to do this.
-It’s often appropriate to also include a link to your personal LinkedIn profile.
+It’s often useful to include a link to your business or personal LinkedIn profile.
 This makes it easier for people to connect with you.

-It’s never advisable to include too many links in your email signature.
-It will just look messy and chaotic.
-Instead, have one or two clear CTAs by using display banners or buttons.
-This could be to promote your company to new business prospects, provide important news to current contacts or simply as part of a wider email signature marketing campaign.
+It’s never advisable to include too many links in your email signature, as too many link options will have a negative impact on user experience.
+Instead, have one or two clear CTAs by using rotating display banners or buttons.
+This could be to promote your company to new business prospects, provide important news to current contacts, or simply as part of a broader email signature marketing campaign.

-If your organization uses an email signature solution, then you can use multiple email signature templates for different purposes.
-These can all have different CTAs based on the nature of the email conversation, allowing for more precise targeting and segmentation.
+If your organization uses an email signature solution, you can use multiple email signature templates for different purposes.
+These can all have different CTAs based on the recipient or nature of the email conversation, allowing you to get the right message to the right person.

 7. Calendar link

-Make it easy for people to book appointments with you and see how busy your calendar is by including a simple link in your email signature template.
-This makes it easier for people to reach you, particularly if you are used to sending and receiving a lot of emails every day.
+Make it easy for people to book appointments with you and see how busy your calendar is by including a simple meeting link in your email signature template.
+This makes it easier for people to reach you, mainly if you’re used to sending and receiving many emails daily.